Security Modes

 Checking the current mode via API

-Section titled “Checking the current mode via API”The security status endpoint returns the full computed state:
+Section titled “Checking the current mode via API”The security status endpoint returns the backend’s current status model:

 Section titled “Choosing a mode”| Scenario | Recommended mode |